artsy/force/docs/caching.md

 const myRouter = [
   {
     path: "/some-app",
     // Tell relay network layer to never cache.
-This flows down to redis
+This flows down to setting
-    // layer automatically, so setting here will skip cache there.
+    // a `no-cache` header when making the CDN request, thus bypassing that cache as well.
     cacheConfig: {
       force: true,
     },